Cellular broadband is reshaping how enterprises define LAN and WAN

 Cellular IoT connectivity

-5G is the key to realizing the full potential of cellular IoT connectivity by providing improved speeds and security for IoT devices in dispersed or remote locations.
+5G is the key to realizing the full potential of cellular IoT connectivity by providing improved speeds and security for devices in dispersed or remote locations.

 Neelands Group Ltd. is an example of an enterprise business using IoT connectivity via edge routers to provide advanced data analytics of in-store refrigeration and HVAC systems in food retailers across North America.
 Continued adoption of 5G will further improve the integration of machine learning and AI in their distributed warehouses.